 We cannot guarantee the quality of digital scans and are unable to make enhancements or adjustments to brightness, contrast, etc. Whenever possible, we aim to provide digital images in your requested format but we are limited by our equipment and software.

 You are welcome to use a digital camera to take your own photographs of materials during your visit, subject to the limitations outlined below.
 We also provide a self-serve scanner for client use in the reading room.
-There is no charge for self-digitization.

 For off-campus clients, photocopies of some published materials may be available through interlibrary loan.
 Contact your local library to arrange this.